Marketing is one of most treacherous of all the business disciplines I know.

 You will be effectively ‘hijacking’ a high profile industry event and getting quickly noticed amongst trade, press and potential customers.

-Last year, at the flash gaming conference in San Francisco (organized every year by Mochi Media), there was an entire panel dedicated to ‘high quality games’.
+A few years back, at the flash gaming conference in San Francisco (organized every year by Mochi Media), there was an entire panel dedicated to ‘high quality games’.
 At the end of the session, I stood up and said ‘I am a successful games company that makes medium quality games, in large quantities.
 I believe in the Cartoons model of decent quality with lots of content vs. the Hollywood model of few movies that cost trillions.
 I don’t believe your hypothesis.
 And I have comScore numbers to back me’.